Editor’s note: This blog post was last updated on by

 Organised shore excursions by the cruise company

-For an all-around successful cruise, you need go off board and explore.
+For an all-around successful cruise, you need to go off board and explore.
 That is also why cruise companies put in lots of effort to create beautiful trips that make for great memories.
 Offers include everything from city tours and culinary experiences, beach and diving tours to active tours – anyone will find something they like.

 Deciding on a pre-organised tour has further advantages to it.
 All excursions are managed and performed by reputable and experienced travel organisations.
 That way you will always be in good hands and there won‘t be any hidden costs.
 You will receive relevant and important information from the cruise company, such as the location of the terminal, safety instructions and information on the sights, prior to departure.
 You are also the first to get off board when you are on an organised excursion, which can be a really important factor, depending on the time you must get back aboard – it maximises your time ashore.
 That way you have more time on experiencing local culture and get a good look at all the sights.
-For the duration of the tour you will be have a guide that can assist you if needed.
+For the duration of the tour, you will have a guide that can assist you if needed.
 In case of a delay on the way back, you have the guarantee that the vessel will wait for your group.

 However, you must be aware that all tours can only take place if the minimum number of participants is given.
 If there were not enough interested passengers for a tour, before-mentioned would be cancelled.
-In that case you would have to look for an alternative tour.
+In that case, you would have to look for an alternative tour.

 Shore excursions with limited mobility

 Different people have different needs regarding their travels.
 Same goes for any trips off the boat.
-For example, guests with limited mobility and families with young children are informed about the degree of physical exertion and if a tour is barrier free prior to the reservation of the tour.
+For example, guests with limited mobility and families with young children are informed about the degree of physical exertion and if a tour is barrier-free prior to the reservation of the tour.
 Staff aboard is also very helpful in this regard.
 Some companies, such as Carnival Cruises, offer excursions tailored for guests with limited mobility.

 Shore excursions on your own

 Organised shore excursions are not for everyone – whether it is because of going as a group, due to the slightly higher price or a perceived lack of flexibility.
 That is why many guests consider going on a tour on their own.
 More information on everything local can be obtained from the tourist information in the cruise terminal.
 For example, some harbours are located very close to the city centre, so that guests can just disembark the vessel and discover the city.
 It makes sense, however, to keep an eye on the time, in order to be back in time for the ship to depart.
-In this case it is always important to keep in mind, that passengers with pre-booked trips will always leave the ship first.
+In this case, it is always important to keep in mind, that passengers with pre-booked trips will always leave the ship first.
 If you decide to go on your own, especially in bigger cities this is the case, hop on-hop off buses are a great way to use your time efficiently.
 Passengers using a car, or similar mode of transport, must be aware of their time.
 It is imperative to include a buffer, especially when tendering to the vessel.
 The time the last tender boat leaves the harbour is always announced aboard prior to disembarking the vessel.
 Passengers not on time will not be able to board, as the ship set its sails.
 Normally, passengers then must ensure they get to the next port of call on their own, in order to get back aboard.
 Not only is that stressful, but it could also be very costly, depending on the area.

-Rental cars and shore excursions can be booked up front very conveniently.
+Rental cars and shore excursions can be booked upfront very conveniently.
 There is a variety of offers out there.
 Don’t forget to organise your excursions early enough.

 Tips for the spontaneous

 Often you are not sure of what you want to do once you are there.
 That is why there are always sessions aboard regarding the various destinations, which inform guests about topics such as attractions, events and safety on site.
-After said sessions you can still decide whether to book a pre-organised excursion or go out on your own.
+After said sessions, you can still decide whether to book a pre-organised excursion or go out on your own.
 Mostly you will find taxis waiting at the terminals that can drive you into the city or to see certain sights.
 In general, this is great, but make sure you are aware of customs and conventions, as well as safety.
-In some destinations you should not leave the touristy and crowded spots.
+In some destinations, you should not leave the touristy and crowded spots.

 As previously mentioned, if you are familiar with a destination or you decide to (almost) have the ship to yourself, there is nothing to say against a day aboard.
-However, in the end you want to see as many beautiful places as possible, so maybe make a short trip off the vessel.
+However, in the end, you want to see as many beautiful places as possible, so maybe make a short trip off the vessel.